metricly/metricly-docs/content/api/api-elements.md

 ### Response Body

-The following response returns one metric, but many metrics can be returned.
+The following response body returns one metric, but many metrics can be returned.

 ```
 {